Next Valencian regional election: Background

 Support from the PP's national leadership under Alberto Núñez Feijóo helped Mazón survive calls for his resignation, but his political position remained weak.
 Public outrage at him was evidenced at the memorial ceremony held on the first anniversary of the tragedy, during which he was jeered and insulted by family members of victims.
 Added to new evidence hinting at a possible omission of duties while the floods devastated entire towns, and with the judicial investigation closing in on him, Mazón allegedly lost his party's support.
-With his political demise seeming imminent, the PP descended into chaos on 1–2 November 2025 as the national and regional leaderships vyed for controlling his succession.
+With his political demise seeming imminent, the PP descended into chaos on 1–2 November 2025 as the national and regional leaderships vied for controlling his succession.
 Mazón himself considered resigning and challenged Feijóo by threatening a snap election, while the party crisis deepened due to difficulties in agreeing on a successor and on whether Mazón would be able to retain immunity from judicial prosecution.
 The latter announced his resignation as regional president on 3 November—claiming that he could not "go on anymore"—pending a negotiation with Vox to elect an interim replacement.
+The PP selected Juanfran Pérez Llorca to succeed Mazón in the regional presidency, with Vox supporting his investiture on 27 November in exchange for concessions on environmentalism, education, migration and language policy.

 Overview

-Under the 1982 Statute of Autonomy, the Corts Valencianes are the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 1982 Statute of Autonomy, the Corts Valencianes are the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules are supplemented by national law provisions.

+Date

+The term of the Corts Valencianes expires four years after the date of their previous election, unless they are dissolved earlier.
+The election decree shall be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Journal of the Valencian Government (DOGV), with election day taking place 54 days after the decree's publication.
+The previous election was held on 28 May 2023, which meant that the chamber's term will expire on 28 May 2027.
+The election decree must be published in the DOGV no later than 4 May 2027, setting the latest possible date for election day on 27 June 2027.